-Le Mas de Louis B is a beautifully presented 4-bedroom longhouse (all ensuite), full of charm and character and complete with private pool and jacuzzi.
+Le Mas is a quality 4-bedroom longhouse (all ensuite), beautifully presented and full of charm and character and complete with its own private heated pool and hot tub.

-It is set within large grounds, in a peaceful setting, in the charming village of Marcillac Saint Quentin, just 10 km north of the delightful medieval town of Sarlat.
+It is set within large grounds, in a peaceful setting, near the charming village of Marcillac Saint Quentin, just 10 km north of the delightful medieval town of Sarlat.

 Entrance hall: 20m², tiled floor, table, 4 armchairs, small sofa.

 Living room: ground floor, 38m², tiled floor, fireplace, 10-seater sofa, TV, video player, DVD, CD player, 2 chairs.
 French window.